Monster Eats Itself

 The Case for Constitutional Reform #

-The US constitution was a remarkable document for its time—a pioneering experiment in self-government.
+The US constitution made sense for the country that wrote it.
 But it was written for an agrarian society of fewer than 4 million people, before the industrial revolution, before mass communication, before globalization.

 The last substantive constitutional amendment was ratified in 1971 (lowering the voting age to 18).
 For context, this was: